-Source: UCLA Center for Health Policy Research, 2021-2022 California Health Interview Survey.
-1 Does not include interviews meeting the criteria as partially complete.
+Source: UCLA Center for Health Policy Research, 2023 California Health Interview Survey.

 6.2 Detailed Results by Outcome

 For sample that was dialed, interviewers assigned a result code to each attempt to reach a sampled telephone number.
 The telephone result codes are divided into interim and final codes.
 Several tables in this section provide the final result codes for the screener and extended interviews.
 Other tables in this section provide outcomes that do not directly reference the final result code, but use broader categories, such as completed or ineligible.
 During data collection, each case was tracked according to its most recent result code.